 - Madrid – Marseille – Barcelona – Lyon.

 Renfe is updating more trains so if your AVE train is not yet listed, you may still get lucky and have Wi-Fi.

 The Paris-Barcelona trains are run by SNCF (the French train operator) and not by Renfe.
 These French trains offer Wi-Fi, though in my experience it only works on the French side of the border and stops working once the train is in Spain.

 How to Connect to Wi-Fi on Renfe Ave Trains

-In order to connect you’ll need your ticket number; this is located on the ticket that you printed yourself (or saved in your phone or tablet) if you used our recommended ticketing platform for Spain: Loco2.
-(You can also buy tickets directly from Renfe but their website is a disaster and Loco2 charges the same and avoids some problems.)
+In order to connect you’ll need your ticket number; this is located on the ticket that you printed yourself (or saved in your phone or tablet) if you used our recommended ticketing platform for the cheapest Spanish train tickets.

 Here’s the process for connecting: